lextoumbourou/notes/notes/reference/moocs/coursera/linear-algebra-machine-learning/week-5.md

 ### Special eigen-cases

 * Recap (00:00-00:18):
-    * [[Eigenvector]] lie along the same span before and after applying a linear transform to a space.
+    * [Eigenvector](../../../../permanent/eigenvector.md) lie along the same span before and after applying a linear transform to a space.
-    * [[Eigenvalues]] are the amount we stretch each of those vectors in the process.
+    * [Eigenvalues](Eigenvalues) are the amount we stretch each of those vectors in the process.

 * 3 special Eigen-cases (00:18-02:15)
     * Uniform scaling
         * Scale by the same amount in each direction.
         * All vectors are Eigenvectors.
     * 180° rotation
         * In regular rotation, there are no Eigenvectors.
-However, in 180° rotation, all vectors become [[Eigenvector]] pointing in the opposite direction.
+However, in 180° rotation, all vectors become [Eigenvector](../../../../permanent/eigenvector.md) pointing in the opposite direction.
-            * Since they are pointing in the opposite direction, we say they have [[Eigenvalues]] of -1.
+            * Since they are pointing in the opposite direction, we say they have [Eigenvalues](Eigenvalues) of -1.

                 ![180 degree rotation Eigenvectors](/_media/laml-180-rotation-eigenvectors.png)

     * Combination of horizontal sheer and vertical scaling
-        * Has 2 [[Eigenvector]].
+        * Has 2 [Eigenvector](../../../../permanent/eigenvector.md).
 The horizontal vector and a 2nd Eigenvector between the orange and pink vector.

             ![Eigenvectors after horizontal and vertical scaling](/_media/laml-horizontal-and-vertical-scaling.png)